Omolabake94/CyberSecurity_Bootcamp/WEEKLY_HOMEWORK/HW_19 SIEMs-2 SPLUNK/README.md

 2. Restrict Access to Authentication URLs
 3. Limit failed login Attempts
 4. Use of CAPTCHAs on website
-5. It is highly recommended that all global mitigations be employed on all users but specifically for User
-6. Use of Two-Factor Authentication to verify user before login and multi-factor authentication to verify user identity before allowing password changes
+5. Use of Two-Factor Authentication to verify user before login and multi-factor authentication to verify user identity before allowing password changes
-7. Putting your website behind a web application firewall
+6. Putting your website behind a web application firewall
-8. Increase lockout time after every lockout and after 3 lockouts their accounts would have to be manually unlocked by the IT Department
+7. Increase lockout time after every lockout and after 3 lockouts their accounts would have to be manually unlocked by the IT Department

 ### User K
 There were several attempts made to reset User k accounts password.
 The total of 2021 attempts were made.
 As shown in the screenshot below